 interpolation is performed, so individual grid boxes can be discerned.

-The movies are available in Quicktime and animated GIF format.
+The movies are available in Quicktime (on this page) and animated GIF format (upon request).

 Quicktime player software is available for Mac OS X and Windows from